shafiekdavids/node-challenge-london-mini-guide/README.md

 Some suggestions

-  - add a little page contains some data about each city.
+  - Add a section contains some data about each city.
-  - form for adding more entries to the data.
+  - Add a form for adding more entries to the data.